Skip to main content

 modelThe model name to use

 The pipeline reads the secret at startup.
-If ai.enabled: true and the secret is missing or any key is absent, startup will fail with a descriptive error.
+If ai.enabled: true and the codegen secret is missing or malformed, startup will fail with a descriptive error. docker/vault-init.sh seeds this automatically from ANTHROPIC_API_KEY or OPENAI_API_KEY in .env.

 Supported Providers